IsaakKarag/Spatial-thematic-map-in-R/README.md

-In this case study I'm using R and the ggplot2 library in order to create a thematic map regarding Ebola's confirmed cases in Sierra Leone between 5 - 8 Dec 2015.
+In this case study I'm using R and the ggplot2 library in order to create a thematic map regarding Ebola's confirmed cases in Sierra Leone between 5 - 8 December 2015.